 GeneCards Summary for AIMP1 Gene

 AIMP1 (Aminoacyl TRNA Synthetase Complex-Interacting Multifunctional Protein 1) is a Protein Coding gene.
-Diseases associated with AIMP1 include pelizaeus-merzbacher-like disease due to aimp1 mutation and leukodystrophy, hypomyelinating, 3.
-Among its related pathways are Gene Expression and tRNA Aminoacylation.
+Diseases associated with AIMP1 include leukodystrophy, hypomyelinating, 3 and pelizaeus-merzbacher-like disease due to aimp1 mutation.
+Among its related pathways are Gene Expression and Metabolism.
 GO annotations related to this gene include protein homodimerization activity and tRNA binding.